NullVoxPopuli/ember-apply/README.md

       it does provide basic pattern-based transforming
       utilities, so it's a solid option.
 It also does not have built-in support for template transforms.
+    - currently, `preset` forces the install of `esbuild` which fails due to having the security feature `ignore-scripts` enabled, so `preset` is a non-option for folks who care about security. (or who don't mind adding an allow-list for `preset`)